-The principle of seeing what happens in the field remains one of the most effective ways (but also the longest) to identify problems.
-In this case, it is not a question of a regular visit, but of settling alongside an employee and watching him work for several hours.
-The observer will be able to note everything that intrigues him: Why is he looking for information at this place?
-How is it that he copies the same thing twice?
-Direct observation brings a lot of ideas.
+The principle of going to the field to see what is going on remains one of the most effective (but also the most time-consuming) ways to identify problems.
+In this case, it is not a matter of making a regular visit, but of sitting beside a person and watching them work for several hours.
+The observer can note anything that intrigues her: why do they go to a particular place to look for information?
+How come they copy the same thing twice?
+Direct observation provides many ideas.
 On the other hand, some waste could be due only to a person, who is less well trained, for example.
-This technique is therefore mainly intended for field managers, who know how to distinguish between individual waste and “common” waste.
+This technique is therefore mainly aimed at first line managers, who know how to distinguish individual waste from “common” waste.

-Field managers should regularly spend time watching their teams work to improve their effectiveness.
-Waste at the individual level can easily be corrected by information, training or redistribution of tasks.
-It is the manager’s main role to ensure that his teams are well-trained and efficient.
+First line managers should regularly spend time watching their teams work to improve their effectiveness.
+Waste at the individual level can be easily corrected with information, training or redistribution of tasks.
+It is the primary role of managers to ensure that their teams are well trained and performing.

 At a more macro level, the team can map its process.
-That is to say, it will identify and write all the steps required to carry out an operation.
+That is, it will identify and write down all the steps required to complete an operation.
 This tool is particularly powerful when the process involves multiple people or sectors.
 By gathering them together to describe the steps, it is sometimes possible to remove some wastes quickly.
-For example, an officer who receives mail and staples the checks with the invoices.
-While the billing team removes the staple before sending it to the collection.
-By exchanging on the process, it is possible to change the first step and put a paperclip, which simplifies the life of all!

 Value Stream mapping (VSM)

-The second level of mapping, includes the complete value chain and documents the main numerical information related to each step.
-How many people work at this stage?
+The second level of mapping includes the complete value chain and documents the key figures related to each step: how many people are working on this step?
 How long does it take?
 What is the inventory level before and after each step?
 How many units are processed or rejected at each step?

 In the end, Value Stream Mapping (VSM) provides valuable information about the entire process and helps identify time-related wastes and errors.

-Voce of Employees (VoE) and Voice of Clients (VoC)
+Voice of the Employee (VoE) and Voice of the Customer (VoC).

-Finally, two sources of free and generous information: your employees and your customers.
+Finally, two free and generous sources of information: your teams and your customers.
 Any complaint or suggestion should be listened to and analyzed.
-Remember that your customers are the ones who know best what they need and what they are willing to pay for.
-Even if their vision does not please you, it is good to hear them and to remember that they make you live.
-Without going as far as responding to the most incongruous demands, we must follow the trend of comments and act accordingly.
+Remember, your customers are the ones who know best what they need and what they are willing to pay for.
+Even if you don’t like their vision, it’s good to hear from them and remember that they make you feel alive.
+Without going so far as to respond to the most incongruous requests, it is necessary to follow the trend of the comments and act accordingly.
 They live the processes, undergo the rules and give you another point of view.

-Your employees know their work, they know what’s working, what’s not working or what’s getting worse.
+Your teams know their work, they know what is working well, not so well or what is deteriorating.
 They should be the first to identify waste.
 You owe it to yourself to help them recognize the wastes.
-You must also make sure that the wastes are removed.
-Otherwise they will not see the benefit of you to share them.
+You also need to make sure that waste is removed, otherwise they won’t see the point in sharing it with you.

 There are many ways to identify your waste, which is based on listening and observation, two qualities often forgotten in organizations.
 When will you spend time on the field?